 The included 400W monocrystalline panel is massive (42 x 94 inches unfolded) and heavy at 35.3 lbs, but it delivers genuine 400W output and charges the Delta Pro in roughly 4 hours of direct sun.
 Max solar input of 1,600W means you can chain four 400W panels for a sub-2.5-hour charge.

 What it can power: Most of your home's essential circuits.
-We ran a refrigerator, a chest freezer, LED lighting, a WiFi router, and phone chargers for 20+ hours on a single charge.
-A 15,000 BTU window AC ran for 4.5 hours.
-A table saw operated without issues.
+Its 3,600Wh capacity supports a refrigerator, a chest freezer, LED lighting, a WiFi router, and phone chargers for 20+ hours on a single charge.
+A 15,000 BTU window AC draws roughly 1,500W, giving about 4.5 hours of runtime, and the 7,200W surge handles a table saw without issue.

 Solar charge time with included 400W panel: Approximately 4 hours.
 Add a second 400W panel and you halve that.
 EV charging station input (3,400W) fills the unit in 1.7 hours.